microsoft/app-innovation-workshop/Walkthrough Guide/01 Setup/README.md

 Open Visual Studio Code and navigate to the ***Extensions*** tab on the left (or select ***View -> Extensions*** from the menu) and make sure that you installed the **Azure App Service** and **Azure Functions**  extensions at least.
 If you don't have them installed, you can search for them in the Extensions tab.

-Note, that you need to ***Reload*** Visual Stuido Code after installing extensions!
+Note, that you need to ***Reload*** Visual Studio Code after installing extensions!

 ![Screenshot of Visual Studio Code for Reloading Extensions](Assets/VSCodeReloadExtensions.png)

-Once the extensions has been installed successful and Visual Stuido Code has been reloaded, you should see a new ***Azure*** tab on the side.
+Once the extensions has been installed successful and Visual Studio Code has been reloaded, you should see a new ***Azure*** tab on the side.
 Select it and make sure that you are logged in with you Azure account.
 Please verify, that you see at least one of your subscriptions here.

 ![Screenshot of Visual Studio Code showing Subscriptions in the Azure Tab](Assets/VSCodeAzureSubs.png)